 Hashimoto used vacations during and after college to travel to the South, Canada, New Mexico and Texas.

 Traveling in Mississippi, a friend chose to ride the bus a short distance.
-Watchful, Hashimoto followed in the car as his friend boarded the bus.
+Watchful, Hashimoto followed in the car after his friend boarded the bus.

 "My friend got on after whites, then black people got on after my Japanese American friend.
 The first three people boarding after my friend were wearing US military service uniforms."

 Even when faced with personal examples of racism, Hashimoto could still ask of himself, "What did I know about black people?"
 At Watsonville High School, there was only one black student.

 "If all you saw were Hollywood movies, you were brainwashed," he said.
 "In Gone with the Wind, blacks were portrayed as servant pets.
 In other movies, Latinos were portrayed as banditos, Asians as gangsters.
 Native Americans?
 The only good Indian was a dead Indian.
 In fights, the white guy wins."
 He loves local film festivals because they tell the stories of real people.

 "Can you draw an American?" he asked the audience.